 What is Content Writing?

-The term “content writing” covers everything that goes into planning, writing, editing, and publishing written digital content.
+The term “content writing” covers everything that goes into planning, writing, editing, and publishing written digital marketing content.

 - A copywriter focuses on producing persuasive writing (copywriting) that aims to sell.